ecbaldwin/frhs.soccer/content/2020-season/lsp-open-trainings.md

     uuid: 0AC154A4-2EA8-4322-825E-16CC59707C7B
 ---

-***Note that the training originally scheduled for the 6th of January has been cancelled due to high winds.***
+***Note that the training originally scheduled for the 13th of January has been moved to the football turf at FRHS***

 The FRHS Girls soccer coaches have coordinated a series of pre-season open trainings.
 Sessions are open to anyone considering trying out for FRHS Girls